ashadria1/team-profile-generator/README.md

 - The URL of the GitHub repository:  https://github.com/ashadria1/Team-Profile-Generator

-- A video demonstrating the entirety of the app's functionality:  https://github.com/ashadria1/Team-Profile-Generator/blob/main/Develop/Assets/Team-Profile-Generator-Demo.wmv
+- A video demonstrating the entirety of the app's functionality (12.8MB):  https://github.com/ashadria1/Team-Profile-Generator/blob/main/Develop/Assets/Team-Profile-Generator-Demo.wmv